Bereshit (parashah): Sabbath as inheritance and observance even by god

 Reading Genesis 2:2, "And on the seventh day God finished the work," the Pirke De-Rabbi Eliezer taught that God created seven dedications (for the creation of each of the seven days).
 God expressed six of them and reserved one for future generations.
 Thus, when God created the first day and finished all God's work on it, God dedicated it, as Genesis 1:5 says, "And it was evening, and it was morning, one day."
 When God created the second day and finished all God's work in it, God dedicated it, as Genesis 1:8 says, "And it was evening, and it was morning, a second day."
 Similar language appears through the six days of creation.
 God created the seventh day, but not for work, because Genesis does not say in connection the seventh day, "And it was evening, and it was morning."
 That is because God reserved the dedication of the seventh day for the generations to come, as Zechariah 14:7 says, speaking of the Sabbath, "And there shall be one day which is known to the Lord; not day, and not night."
 The Pirke De-Rabbi Eliezer compared this to a man who had precious utensils that he wanted to leave as an inheritance to his son.
 The Pirke De-Rabbi Eliezer taught that likewise, God wanted to give the day of blessing and holiness that was before God as an inheritance to Israel.
 For when the Israelites left Egypt, before God gave them the Torah, God gave them the Sabbath as an inheritance (as reported in Exodus 16:23).
 Before God gave Israel the Torah, they kept two Sabbaths, as Nehemiah 9:14 says first, "And You made known to them Your holy Sabbath."
 And only afterwards did God give them the Torah, as Nehemiah 9:14 says as it continues, "And commanded them commandments, and statutes, and Torah by the hand of Moses, Your servant."
 God observed and sanctified the Sabbath, and Israel is obliged only to observe and sanctify the Sabbath.
 For when God gave the Israelites manna, all through the 40 years in the wilderness, God gave it during the six days in which God had created the world, Sunday through Friday, but on the Sabbath, God did not give them manna.
 Of course, God had power enough to give them manna every day.
 But the Sabbath was before God, so God gave the Israelites bread for two days on Friday, as Exodus 16:29 says, "See, for the Lord has given you the Sabbath, therefore he gives you on the sixth day the bread of two days."
 When the people saw that God observed the Sabbath, they also rested, as Exodus 16:30 says, "So the people rested on the seventh day."
-Reading Genesis 2:3, "And God blessed the seventh day, and hallowed it," the Pirke De-Rabbi Eliezer taught that God blessed and hallowed the Sabbath day, and Israel is bound only to keep and to hallow the Sabbath day.
-Hence the Sages said that those who says the benediction and sanctification over the wine on Friday evenings will have their days increased in this world, and in the world to come.
-For Proverbs 9:11 says, "For by me your days shall be multiplied," signifying in this world.
-And Proverbs 9:11 continues, "and the years of your life shall be increased" signifying in the world to come.